Exercises and skill practice

 How the progression system works.

-Inkbreaker tracks your progress across specific writing skills.
-Not just how much you write, but where you are improving and where you have room to grow.
+Inkbreaker tracks your progress across specific writing skills: how much you write, where you are improving, and where you have room to grow.

 Skills